Name, Location, and Date of the Event

 Nature/Type of the Event

-Relevance of the Event for Applicant's Teaching & LMU Community, the Applicant's Involvement in the Event, & Expected Learning or Outcome
+Relevance of the Event for Applicant's Teaching and LMU Community, the Applicant's Involvement in the Event, and Expected Learning or Outcome

 A conference that has an overall focus on educational innovation, advocacy, and collaboration in special education is a right fit experience to push my practice as a part time faculty member.
 I teach, almost exclusively, our Teach for America interns who are majority inclusion educators in low-income schools.
 This conference's foci are paramount given both the challenging environments well as the greater social challenges affecting this particular population.
 I am choosing to attend sessions that specifically target teacher leadership, teacher training world-wide and collaborative practices.
 What I gain from these sessions will help me to better prepare Loyola students to unite pedagogy and practice in their future work.
 Additionally, a focus on praxis will help me to evolve as a professor by translating my learning into practice come Fall.